Utah Deaf History and Culture

 As shown in the picture above,

-the "Y" System Program took place at the Main Building of the Utah School for the Deaf.
+Main Building of the Utah School for the Deaf.
 The Oral Department was on the left, and the Simultaneous Department was on the right

 (Utahn, 1957).

 1969: In January 1969, the new facilities for the blind school were completed in another location.
-Since then, the Deaf school has been located at 20th Street and Monroe Avenue, while the blind school has been located at 7th Street and Harrison Boulevard.
+Since then, the Deaf school has been located at 20th Street and Monroe Avenue, while the Blind school has been located at 7th Street and Harrison Boulevard.

 Picture